kaj/kratsblog/blog/static/kratsbox/README.markdown

 Kratsbox
 ========

-A simple lightbox-like jQuery plugin focusing on usability.
+A simple javascript lightbox focusing on usability.
 What makes kratsbox different from other lightboxes is:

 * _Keyboard focus_.
 The close, next and prev actions get visible